The biggest threat to Rust's sustainability

-It feels unfocused: I’m a fan of the Pareto principle: 80% of consequences come from 20% of the causes.
+It feels unfocused: I'm a fan of the Pareto principle: 80% of consequences come from 20% of the causes.
 It brings calm and helps to identify busywork.
-Are all Rust’s features high-value, or are some only the cause of incidental complexity?
-Who is in charge to say no?
+Are all Rust's features high-value, or are some only the cause of incidental complexity?
+Who is in charge of saying no?

 What I would like instead?
 4 or 6 months release cycles and a more conservative approach to adding features.
 For example, instead of a

 playground channel where a lot of features are experimented, and very few are promoted to